Buying

 the notaire's account.

-the buyer to be there, but if you can't be, you can arrange a power of
+once again, for both parties to be there, but if you can't be, you can arrange a power of

 attorney for it to be signed in your absence.
 Your agent should arrange